 Everything about this stunning little island is quiet and peaceful.
-Surrounded by the jewelled turquoise waters of the Mediterranean Sea, Kastellorizo allows you to experience authentic island life while enjoying its wonderful hospitality neo-classic architecture, and all its charm.
+Surrounded by the jewelled turquoise waters of the Mediterranean Sea, Kastellorizo allows visitors to experience authentic island life, while enjoying a slow pace holiday.

 Cobblestone alleys and traditional colourful mansions dot the scenic village and the waterfront is lined with tavernas and café-bars that spoil you for choice.
 Locals on this Dodecanese island welcome all visitors with open arms, which makes a holiday here all the more memorable.